Automated baseline calculation with FastNetMon Advanced

 threshold_tcp_syn_mbps_outgoing 19512

-Please note that if hostgroup or network consists large number of hosts (as global) query may need very long time to finish as it will process very significant amount of metrics.
+Please note that if the hostgroup or network consists of a large number of hosts (as global), the query may require a prolonged time to finish, as it will process a very significant amount of metrics.

-These values are your peaks values over period of 7 days.
-We recommend checking them for validity and if you see unreasonably high values we recommend checking your configuration by following our quick start step by step.
+These values are your peak values over a period of 7 days.
+We recommend checking them for validity, and if you see unreasonably high values, we recommend checking your configuration by following our quick start step-by-step.

-We do provide all the possible thresholds types in output but we do not recommend setting up all of them.
-We recommend using only pps and mbps thresholds for majority of setups.
-You may add per protocol thresholds to adjust to specific attack types but we do not recommend doing so from the beginning.
+We do provide all the possible threshold types in output, but we do not recommend setting up all of them.
+We recommend using only pps and mbps thresholds for the majority of setups.
+You may add per-protocol thresholds to adjust to specific attack types, but we do not recommend doing so from the beginning.

-If you use sampled protocols such as sFlow or you have sampling enabled for Netflow or IPFIX you will see zero numbers for flow metrics.
-Unfortunately, sampling theory does not allow us to recover flow rate after packet based sampling was applied and that’s why these metrics are set to zeroes.
+If you use sampled protocols such as sFlow, or you have sampling enabled for Netflow or IPFIX, you will see zero numbers for flow metrics.
+Unfortunately, sampling theory does not allow us to recover the flow rate after packet-based sampling was applied, and that’s why these metrics are set to zeroes.

-You may have peak traffic for specific host in your network this way:
+You may have peak traffic for a specific host in your network this way:

 sudo fcli show baseline_per_host 10.1.2.3

-To get baseline value for prefix you can use it in CIDR format:
+To get a baseline value for a prefix, you can use it in CIDR format:

 sudo fcli show baseline_per_host 10.1.2.3/24

-To get baseline value for whole hostgroup you can use following format.
-Our tool will load all networks from specified hostgroup and then will calculate peak traffic over all hosts in it:
+To get a baseline value for the whole hostgroup, you can use the following format.
+Our tool will load all networks from specified hostgroup and then calculate peak traffic over all hosts in it:

 sudo fcli show baseline_per_host my_hostgroup

-If you had DDoS over last week attack’s traffic will be included and may affect reliability of calculations.
+If you had a DDoS attack over the last week, the attack traffic will be included and may affect the reliability of calculations.

-To use peak traffic values as thresholds for attack detection we recommend to multiply them by x2-x3 and then use.
-Basic recommendation about thresholds setup is to setup them to values which cannot be reached by normal traffic.
-For example if you have 1G limit for customers then it may be reasonable to set threshold to 1.2G as this value cannot be reached by normal service usage and in case of DDoS it can easily exceed this value.
+To use peak traffic values as thresholds for attack detection, we recommend multiplying them by x2-x3 and then use.
+Basic recommendation for threshold setup is to set them to values which cannot be reached by normal traffic.
+For example, if you have 1G limit for customers, then it may be reasonable to set the threshold to 1.2G as this value cannot be reached by normal service usage and in case of DDoS, it can easily exceed this value.
 Another approach to set them up to value when you know your network starts performance degradation.
-For example you know that your routers will melt down after X packet per second or you known that your upstream cannot handle more then 5G.
+For example, you know that your routers will melt down after X packets per second or you know that your upstream cannot handle more than 5G.

-Baseline configuration is an ongoing process and if you noticed that some attack was missed or you experienced false alert on legitimate traffic it may be good time to review thresholds and adjust them.
+Baseline configuration is an ongoing process, and if you noticed that some attack was missed or you experienced a false alert on legitimate traffic, it may be a good time to review thresholds and adjust them.